airbus-seclab/c-compiler-security/clang_compilation.md

 * `-Widiomatic-parentheses`: using the result of an assignment as a condition without parentheses.
 * `-Wunreachable-code-aggressive`: warn about unreachable code.

+*Note*: You can disable warnings for system includes by using the `-isystem` option to specify pathsj

 ### Compiler flags